 - Don’t repot orchids while in bloom unless absolutely necessary.
 A flower that is repotted while blooming is likely to drop its flowers, sometimes almost immediately.

 - Don’t water orchids with ice cubes (in spite of what you might have read elsewhere)!
 Remember, these are tropical plants and cold ice can shock the roots.

 Fort Collins Nursery always has a great selection of orchids in stock including the following varieties:

-Phalaenopsis, also known as the ‘Moth Orchid’, is the most commonly found orchid at retail due to its ease of production, easily recognizable for their arching sprays of blooms.
+Phalaenopsis, also known as the ‘Moth Orchid’, is the most commonly found orchid in retail stores due to its ease of production, easily recognizable for their arching sprays of blooms.
 They are also one of the easiest orchids to grow in the home, making them a great starter variety for beginners.
 A mature Phalaenopsis is loaded with large flowers that typically bloom for 1-3 months each year.